And more specifically: how to choose your espresso machine?

 Brands: De'Longhi, Jura, Melitta, Philips, Krups, etc.

-Where to buy it: our store, our website, Darty, Boulanger, etc.
+Where to buy it: our shop, our website, Darty, Boulanger, etc.

-Advantages: Ease of use, quick to use, a single device for grinding and extracting, milk drinks option
+Advantages: Simple to use, quick to use, a single appliance for grinding and extracting, milk-based drinks option

-Disadvantages: Not necessarily a fine control for amateurs (temperature, pressure, dose of coffee), fairly high price
+Disadvantages: Not necessarily precise control for amateurs (temperature, pressure, coffee dose), fairly high price

 Who is it for?
-I like good espresso, but I don't know much about it and I don't want to spend too much time on it.
+I love good espresso, but I don't know much about it and I don't want to spend too much time on it.

-- Amount of coffee in the filter holder
+- Quantity of coffee in the filter holder

 - Coffee tamping